SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 ExpectedPosition(TargetMode):
 ```

-Makes the projectile path end at the postion where the target is expected to be when the projectile is supposed to hit it.
+Makes the projectile path end at the position where the target is expected to be when the projectile is supposed to hit it.

 ## aux.taunt.Taunt